 The purpose of the Index is to determine whether and to what extent school officials are fulfilling their paramount duty to provide a quality education for every child residing within the borders of the state.
 The Legislature stated:

 Liv Finne, Director, Center for Education, January, 2011

-New research released by Washington Policy Center, an independent, non-partisan research organization based in Seattle, provides key facts about the Seattle School District.
-Education spending in Washington state is at historic highs, averaging $10,200 per student statewide.
-Average teacher pay in Seattle is $70,850 for a ten-month work year.
-163 Seattle public school employees receive more than $100,000 a year.
-The Seattle teachers’ union receives $3.2 million in education funding each year in the form of mandatory member dues.
+New research released by Washington Policy Center, a non-partisan public policy research think tank based in Seattle, provides key facts for the Spokane School District.
+Education budgets in Washington State are at historic highs, reaching $10,200 per student statewide.
+Average teacher pay in Spokane is $62,579 for a ten-month work year.
+110 Spokane public school employees receive more than $100,000 a year.